ShaivaMuthaiyah/DailyQuote-Email-SAM/README.md

 Important:
 * This project was done for us-west-2 (Oregon)
 * Most of the items can be copied directly but some configuration has to be done
+* For using sendgrid you are required to register with them for the API Key.

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * Python 3.9
 * AWS Lambda, SNS, API Gateway, EventBridge, DynamoDB, S3 and SAM